supatt-lab/rChIPSeqTools/README.md

 12. "fold.max" is the foldchange calculated from chip.max Vs control.max </br>

 To generate motif logos, the script "sRunMotifGeneration.R" has to be executed in the terminal of R statistical software.
 This script requires MEME format as the input (please see the example of format in the "example.data/Demo.meme.result.txt").
-The script will automatically generates motif logos in both forward and reverse complementary strands and save the file in PDF format (see the file "example.data/Demo.meme.result.txt.logo.pdf" as the example output).
+The script will automatically generates motif logos in both forward and reverse complementary strands and will save the file in PDF format (see the file "example.data/Demo.meme.result.txt.logo.pdf" as the example output).

 Please contact supat.thongjuea@gmail.com